kubeys/helmys/ReadMe.md

 helmys init <chart>
 ```

-This will install the following 2 template files in your chart which is all you
+This will install the following 2 template files in your chart which is all
-need to start installing charts that use YS:
+you'll need to start using YS code in your chart template files.

 * `templates/helmys.yaml`

-  Expose the Helm builtin variables `Release`, `Values`, `Chart`, `Subcharts`,
+  Exposes the Helm builtin variables `Release`, `Values`, `Chart`, `Subcharts`,
   `Capabiities`, `Template` and `Files` as YS variables with the same names.

 * `templates/helpers.yaml`